Empirical priors for prediction in sparse high-dimensional linear regression: Abstract

 \section{Abstract}

-Often the primary goal of fitting a regression model is prediction, but the majority of work in recent years focuses on inference tasks, such as estimation and feature selection.
-In this paper we adopt the familiar sparse, high-dimensional linear regression model but focus on the task of prediction.
-In particular, we consider a new empirical Bayes framework that uses the data to appropriately center the prior distribution for the non-zero regression coefficients, and we investigate the method's theoretical and numerical performance in the context of prediction.
-We show that, in certain settings, the asymptotic posterior concentration in metrics relevant to prediction quality is very fast, and we establish a Bernstein--von Mises theorem which ensures that the derived prediction intervals achieve the target coverage probability.
-Numerical results complement the asymptotic theory, showing that, in addition to having strong finite-sample performance in terms of prediction accuracy and uncertainty quantification, the computation time is considerably faster compared to existing Bayesian methods.
+In this paper we adopt the familiar sparse, high-dimensional linear regression model and focus on the important but often overlooked task of prediction.
+In particular, we consider a new empirical Bayes framework that incorporates data in the prior in two ways: one is to center the prior for the non-zero regression coefficients and the other is to provide some additional regularization.
+We show that, in certain settings, the asymptotic concentration of the proposed empirical Bayes posterior predictive distribution is very fast, and we establish a Bernstein--von Mises theorem which ensures that the derived empirical Bayes prediction intervals achieve the targeted frequentist coverage probability.
+The empirical prior has a convenient conjugate form, so posterior computations are relatively simple and fast.
+Finally, our numerical results demonstrate the proposed method's strong finite-sample performance in terms of prediction accuracy, uncertainty quantification, and computation time compared to existing Bayesian methods.

 \emph{Keywords and phrases:} Bayesian inference; data-dependent prior; model averaging; predictive distribution; uncertainty quantification.